 You also must be willing to spend a fair amount.
 The RRP ranges from £399 to £499 for the different models, although you can usually pick it up for around half that price at Amazon or other online retailers.
 Even with 50% off, it's still a considerable purchase.

 If this is out of your budget, the good news is that there are plenty of other affordable electric toothbrushes around.
 They may not have quite the same bells and whistles but they will still get your teeth very clean.
-Check out our full electric toothbrush guide to browse some more products at different price points.
+Check out our full guide to the best electric toothbrushes to browse some more products at different price points.

 What makes it different to other Oral-B toothbrushes?